jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 )
 ```

-So far, this API is nicely functional.
+So far, this API feels intuitive.
 We define the network's layers declaratively,
-mirroring an interpretation of the network as a composition of linear transformations.
+mirroring an interpretation of the network as a composition of linear transformations,
+and PyTorch returns to us a module container that can operate on inputs and outputs
-No classes, and no state to deal with.
+to the network.
+No class inheritence, and no state to deal with.

 Things get weird when it comes time to train the network.
 To perform training,
 PyTorch requires us to initialize an optimizer -- that is, an optimization algorithm,